My mate said, ‘It’s the best thing I’ve ever done’, and I was sold. I was going to spend 10 days in complete silence on a Vipassana retreat.

 And I believe it can change yours too.

-How These 10 Days Changed My Life
+How 10 Days in Silence Changed My Life

 These 10 days catapulted me into a journey of self-healing and self-discovery.